tomstafford/choice-engine-text/hyped.md

 This is a great example of the figure-ground effect in the literature on bias-rationality.
 Yes, the confirmation bias effect is real but look at the size of the bias (black vs white line) compared to influence of evidence (x-axis)

-Time points 5, 6 and 7 are after people are given theory disconfirmatory evidence.
-The expts show people respond *massively* to new evidence.
+Facts number 5, 6 and 7 are the ones which suggested the theory wasn't true.
+So these points mark when people start to see disconfirmatory evidence.
+The experiments show that people respond *massively* to new evidence.

+What is happening is that people are biased to prefer a theory they think of as theirs (this is the difference between the white and black lines), but they also adjust their beliefs according to the evidence they are given (this is the change in the shape of the lines, as more facts are delivered).

 The research shows that people are both biased *and* evidence sensitive, but only one of those conclusions is worth mentioning in psychology.

+Time and time again a psychology experiment which shows evidence of reasonableness and bias is promoted as evidence of our irrationality.
 As a wider trend, this is profoundly corrosive to how we think about ourselves.

 &#9744; &#9744;